 What makes this dance so hypnotic and exciting to me is the expressiveness with a powerful focus on isolating different parts of the body.
 Moving independently in patterns, layering with other isolations in limitless combinations.
 The dance is known to be rich in improvisation leaving it unpredictable, fun, and surprising.
 And then there is the shimmy.
 Who doesn't love well placed shimmy...?
 The most popular of all movements evoking powerful energy and excitement with its thousands of variations.

 Belly Dance is performed for many reasons including entertainment, cultural ritual, physical fitness and celebration.
 Because belly dancing has a variety of origins and purposes it's often individualized for each culture for the simple reason of allowing the dancer to fulfill an undeniable expression for oneself.

 What Is In A Name:

-There is not one name for this art form simply because so many styles and forms of the dance exist throughout many cultures.
+There are many names for this art form simply because so many styles and forms of the dance exist throughout many cultures.
 However, most Americans call this beautiful expression "Belly Dance".
-Here are a few other common names:
+Here are a few other common names.

-• Middle Eastern Dance: This umbrella term includes belly dance, among other forms.
+• Middle Eastern Dance: This umbrella term includes "belly dance", among other forms.
 Some people consider it a more prestigious title than belly dancing.
+The challenge today is how this dance has been fused with other cultures and artists influences from around the middle east and beyond.
 While this term acknowledges the culture that historically has had the strongest association with belly dance, it fails to recognize the many other cultures which form and influence the world of belly dancing today.
-Dance lessons are a great way to learn more about belly dance history.

 • Balady or Raks Balady (also spelled Baladi or Beladi): This term means "dance from the country."
 The basic rhythm of the dance is often referred to by its Arabic term, balady (or maksoom).